blueberry4airy/CRM-SKILLBUS/README.md

 # CRM Sillbus

+Hello,

-Hello, This is a final project formy online school.
+This is a final project for my online school.
 The purpose was to create a CRM for the Skillbus employees (an imaginary company) where they can manage their clients data.
 You should be able to create a new contact, to update the information or to delete the person's profile.